Minimizer

 In linguistics, a minimizer is a word or phrase that denotes a very small quantity which is used to reinforce negation.
-For example, "red cent" in the sentence "I'm not paying him a red cent" (meaning, "I'm not paying him any money") is a minimizer.
+For example, in the sentence "I'm not paying him a red cent", red cent is a minimizer which means "I'm not paying him any money".

 Minimizers are usually analysed as a subclass of negative polarity items, and are often limited to negative contexts.
-For example, statements like "I paid him a red cent" or "I care a wit" would be considered unacceptable.
+For example, statements like "I paid him a red cent" or "I care a whit" would be considered unacceptable.
 In English and other languages, minimizers constitute the largest and most productive class of negative polarity items.

 History

 The term minimizer was coined by linguist Dwight Bolinger in his 1972 book Degree Words, where he described them as "partially stereotyped equivalents of any".
 The phenomenon had previously been remarked upon by other scholars as far back as August Friedrich Pott in 1859.

 Quirk et al. use the term in their 1985 A Comprehensive Grammar of the English Language, classifying minimizers as a subclass of "downtoners" (alongside "approximators", "compromisers", and "diminishers").
 Unusually, they include in this category adverbs like barely and hardly which themselves encode negation.